xpadyal/Humanitarians_AI/AI_Skunkworks/README.md

-I'll craft a description that positions AI Skunkworks in relation to Humanitarians AI Incorporated, highlighting the key connection while maintaining all the project information.

 # AI Skunkworks and Humanitarians AI: Connected Missions

 AI Skunkworks is a sister organization to Humanitarians AI Incorporated, with complementary but distinct purposes in the AI education ecosystem.
 While Humanitarians AI focuses on post-graduation opportunities and broader social impact through its Fellows Program, AI Skunkworks provides a crucial experiential learning environment specifically for Northeastern University students to engage with AI research, entrepreneurship, and practical applications while still completing their academic studies.